Skip to main content

 What Is an Oil-Flooded Compressor?

 An oil-flooded compressor is an air compressor that utilizes oil for lubrication.
-It is suitable for a wide range of industrial applications, including heavy-duty manufacturing and the automotive industry.
+It is suitable for a wide range of industrial applications.
 These units are known for their durability under heavy use and long-lasting performance.

 How They Work